iliao2345/iliao2345.github.io/blog_posts/arc_agi_without_pretraining/arc_agi_without_pretraining.md

 ## Additional Case Studies

-Below, we show two additional puzzles and a dissection of our network's solution to them.
+Below, we show two additional puzzles and a dissection of CompressARC's solution to them.

 ### Case Study: Bounding Box